Titles and Roles

 - Cancer Prevention and Control

 Dr. Bostick is Professor of Epidemiology and Professor of Hematology & Oncology at Emory University, to which he was recruited as a Georgia Cancer Coalition Distinguished Scholar in late 2003.
 At Emory University, he functions as a senior cancer epidemiologist in building the institution’s cancer epidemiology efforts.
-He has a histology/automated immunohistochemistry and imaging laboratory in the WCI for his biomarker work.
+He has a histology/automated immunohistochemistry and imaging laboratory at Winship Cancer Institute for his biomarker work.

 He received his MD degree from the Medical University of South Carolina in 1976, where he also completed a residency in Family Medicine.
 After nine years of private medical practice, he changed careers by completing a Fellowship in Academic Medicine and Clinical Investigation and receiving an MPH degree in Epidemiology at the University of Minnesota.